Bartlesville, Oklahoma: Demographics

 There were 14,565 households, out of which 30.1% had children under the age of 18 living with them, 54.9% were married couples living together, 9.7% had a female householder with no husband present, and 32.5% were non-families.
 29.5% of all households were made up of individuals, and 14.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.35 and the average family size was 2.89.

 In the city, the population was spread out, with 24.9% under the age of 18, 8.1% from 18 to 24, 24.8% from 25 to 44, 23.7% from 45 to 64, and 18.5% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 90.3 males.
 For every 100 females age 18 and over, there were 85.1 males.

 The median income for a household in the city was $47,195, and the median income for a family was $56,432.
 The per capita income for the city was $27,417.
 About 17.3% of the population were below the poverty line.

 As of 2010 Bartlesville had a population of 35,750.
 The racial and ethnic composition of the population was 79.0% White (76.1% non-Hispanic), 3.1% Black or African American, 8.7% Native American, 1.4% Asian (0.4% Indian, 0.3% Chinese, 0.2% Vietnamese), 2.1% reporting some other race, 5.7% reporting two or more races and 5.9% Hispanic or Latino (4.5% Mexican, 0.3% Spanish or Spaniard, 0.2% Puerto Rican).

 Economy

 Oklahoma's first commercial oil well, the Nellie Johnstone, discovered oil on 15 April 1897 along a bank of the Caney River, near Bartlesville.

 Before its merger with Conoco, Phillips Petroleum Company had its headquarters in Bartlesville.
 After ConocoPhillips formed, the combined company established a global systems and services office in Bartlesville.
 ConocoPhillips spun most of its operations not related to exploration and production to form a new company, Phillips 66, in 2012.
 The two companies combined employ or contract with more than 3,800 people in the area.
 Chevron Phillips also has an office here.

 Phillips Petroleum had a large presence in Bartlesville.
-A writer for the Tacoma (Wash.)
-News Tribune said, "I never quite understood why the town where I spent my high school years wasn't named Phillipsburg.
+A writer for the Tacoma (Washington) News Tribune said, "I never quite understood why the town where I spent my high school years wasn't named Phillipsburg.
 Nearly everything else in town was named after the Phillips Petroleum company or its founder".

-Tourism
+The Bartlesville area has two industrial parks, the Bartlesville Industrial Park and the Sunset Industrial Park.
+The Bartlesville Industrial Park landed a multi-million dollar lithium-ion battery recycling plant in September 2023.